 Stop smoking – withdrawal

-Sweating, irritability, headache, depression.
+Sweating, irritability, headache, stress and depression.
 Anyone who has ever tried to quit smoking will recognise these withdrawal symptoms.
-It is a tough battle, sometimes it can feel impossible to get through a single second without taking one last puff.
+It is a tough battle, sometimes it can feel impossible to get through a single second without taking one more puff.

-But remember, you can get help for withdrawal.
+But remember, you can get help.
 Withdrawal symptoms are temporary – your good health is forever. 😍

 Stop smoking and withdrawal - all you need to know